Enter your zip code to compare Waco electricity rates and electric companies.

 Greater Waco is home to more than 420 distribution centers with more than 6,000 employees and nearly seven million square feet.
 In addition to Interstate 35 (NAFTA Highway) and Foreign Trade Zone No. 246, air cargo capacity is available at three local Waco airports, and rail freight is offered by Union Pacific and BNSF.

 Health Care in Waco is a major sector that is comprised of both medical services and equipment.
 Medical services comprise hospital care services, ambulatory health services such as practitioner offices and nursing and residential care services.
 Medical equipment supports medical services and health care consumers.
 Greater Waco’s medical sector is experiencing robust growth with more than $580 million in expansions since 2005 and health and education employment accounting for 18 percent of the Waco economy.

 Professional and Financial Services in Waco are made up of subsectors in accounting, finance and insurance, legal, business support, scientific and technical consulting services, engineering, architecture, and creative design.
 Many opportunities exist in Wacot to support entrepreneurial businesses in consulting, advertising and marketing, to name a few.
-Greater Waco is home to a cluster of insurance and professional service headquarters that are within proximity to Austin, Dallas-Fort Worth, Houston and San Antonio, which provides an opportunity for firms to service the regional and state markets from a cost-competitive location.
+Greater Waco is home to a cluster of insurance and professional service headquarters that are within proximity to Austin, Dallas-Fort Worth, Houston and Texas, which provides an opportunity for firms to service the regional and state markets from a cost-competitive location.